Avverma9/Radiator/README.md

 # Radiator
 Site is Live at https://avverma9.netlify.app/
+* For full project view must access source code in live site contact page is not appearing
-Both Front end and backend part is now live
+* Contact US page is in footer when you scroll it down due to front end deployment it might face error Both Front end and backend part is now live

 Admin by default email is = admin@example.com